Non-equilibrium Renormalization Group Fixed-Points of the Quantum Clock Chain and the Quantum Potts chain: Introduction

 In this paper, we generalize the RG procedure in \cite{DQPT_RG} to the transfer matrices of the Loschmidt amplitude, which avoids the mathematical complication of the complex logarithmic function.
 As a result, the fixed-point structure of the RG procedure becomes clearer.
 For example, we will discover a non-equilibrium fixed-point that went unnoticed in \cite{DQPT_RG}.
 As we will show, the non-equilibrium RG fixed-points determine the singularities in the Loschmidt rate function of both the pure and the disordered system.
 In the cases that we will consider for this paper, the singularities determined by the RG analysis take the form of linear-cusps, in consistency with the generic crossing of the leading eigenvalues of the transfer matrix.
 Our emphasis here will be to explain the RG procedure in detail and provide the RG origin of these singularities.
 The RG procedure, however, can be carried out in more sophisticated cases where the critical exponent in the rate function differs from one.
 We present this case elsewhere \cite{DQPT_Critical}.

-It will turn out that in general the RG fixed-points form a continuous line, indicating the presence of marginal scaling operators (explained in Sec. \ref{subsec:N=2}).
+It will turn out that in general the RG fixed-points form a continuous line, indicating the presence of marginal scaling operators (explained in Sec. \ref{subsec:Q=2}).
 Special cases, however, can be constructed for which the RG fixed-points are isolated.
 Because these special cases describe the same universality class as the line of fixed-points, we will study them instead.
-In particular, we study the quench protocol of the quantum Potts chain where the transverse field is infinite in $H_0$ and zero in $H_1$.
+In particular, we study the quench protocol of the quantum clock model and the quantum Potts model where the transverse field is infinite in $H_0$ and zero in $H_1$.
+In the clock model, we will discover that DQPTs occur for all the $Q$s considered, i.e. $Q = 2, 3, 4, 5$ and $6$.
+In the Potts model, however, DQPT will only occur for $Q < 4$.

 The paper is organized as follows.
-In section \ref{sec:RG}, we present the RG procedure.
-In section \ref{sec:pure}, we present the results for the pure system.
-In section \ref{sec:disorder}, we present the results for the disordered system.
+In section \ref{sec:RG}, we present the RG procedure, using the clock model as an example.
+In section \ref{sec:pure}, we present the results for the pure clock model.
+In section \ref{sec:pure_Potts}, we give the results of the pure Potts model, using the RG procedure introduced in section \ref{sec:RG}.
+In section \ref{sec:disorder}, the disordered clock model is solved with the knowledge of the RG fixed points found in \ref{sec:pure}.
 In section \ref{sec:conclude}, we discuss and conclude.